-- does his/her assignments
+- complete assignments

-- is obedient and respectful in school
+- displays respectful behavior in school

-- arrives at school on time
+- arrives to school on time

 - attends school regularly

 Parent Page

 Each Friday the weekly Parent Page is posted on Parent's Web and is also emailed to each family if an email address is provided to the school office.
 The "Parent Page" includes information such as announcements, upcoming events, upcoming lunch menus, sports schedules, and general student/parent reminders.